valentin-hartmann-research/semi-discrete-transport/opt_transport/README.md

 - `<transport plan>` (optional) - the file to which a rough transport plan should be printed.
 More precisely, the file will consist of three columns where each row has the format s t m and describes that according to the transport plan derived from the optimal weight vector an amount of `m` mass will be transported from somewhere on the pixel (of the source measure) with index `s` to the pixel (of the target measure) with index `t`.
+- `<regularization strength>` - the factor with which the L2-summand for stabilizing the optimization is multiplied.
+Higher value -> more stable, but less precise.
+Can usually be set to 0.

 To adjust the output of the program, define or undefine the preprocessor macros at the beginning of [opt_transport.cpp](opt_transport,cpp) and [Source.cpp](measures/Source.cpp).